codr7/alisp/README.md

 - Infix calls are supported with `.` between first argument and call.

 ### setup
-aLisp requires CMake and a C compiler to build.
+aLisp requires CMake and a C compiler to build, rlwrap is highly recommended for running the REPL.

 ```
 $ cd alisp